Independence weights for causal inference with continuous treatments: Introduction

-As misspecification of a conditional density model can be difficult to diagnose and assess, several works have focused on directly estimating weights through various optimization criteria with the goal of inducing a lack of correlation between marginal moments of confounders and the exposure.
-Approaches along this line of work include the generalized covariate balancing propensity score (CBPS) approach of \citet{fong2018covariate}, covariate association eliminating weights \citep{yiu2018covariate}, and entropy balancing weights \citep{tubbicke2020entropy, vegetabile2020nonparametric}.
-Because these approaches focus on estimation of weights directly as opposed to estimating a conditional density explicitly and inverting it, they tend to be more robust and effective empirically than direct modeling of the GPS.
-While intuitively appealing, these approaches require careful choices of which moments of \textit{both} the confounders and the exposure to ``decorrelate''.
-Yet, there is no guidance on how to specify the correct moments necessary to mitigate bias in estimation of the ADRF due to confounding.
-Missing important moments can leave substantial residual dependence between confounder and exposure, see e.g. Figure \ref{fig:mech_power_pao2}.
-In our simulations, we show that the choice of moments is indeed critically important in practice and that numerical instability can arise when too many moments are used.
-The tension between including enough moments to reduce bias and the instability of weights as more moments are included can make the use of these methods challenging in practice.
-Kernel Optimal Orthogonality Weighting (KOW) \citep{kallus2019kernel} and a generalization of KOW proposed in \citet{martinet2020balancing}, are kernel-based nonparametric extensions of direct weights estimation ideas.
-They focus on estimating weights to decorrelate over function spaces of exposure and confounders such that there is no need of choosing models or what moments to decorrelate.
+As misspecification of a conditional density model can be difficult to diagnose and assess, several works have focused on directly estimating weights to reduce the correlation magnitude between marginal moments of (pre-treatment) covariates and the treatment.
+Approaches along this line of work include the generalized covariate balancing propensity score (CBPS) approach of \citet{fong2018covariate} which is an extension of the CBPS approach for discrete treatments \citep{imai2014covariate}, covariate association eliminating weights \citep{yiu2018covariate}, and entropy balancing weights \citep{tubbicke2020entropy, vegetabile2020nonparametric}.
+Because these approaches focus on estimation of weights directly as opposed to estimating a conditional density explicitly and inverting it, they tend to be more effective empirically than direct modeling of the GPS.
+While intuitively appealing, these approaches require careful choices of which moments of \textit{both} the covariates and the treatment to ``decorrelate''.
+Yet, there is no guidance on specifying the right moments necessary to mitigate bias in estimation of the ADRF due to confounding.
+Missing important moments can leave substantial residual dependence between the covariates and treatment, see e.g. Figure \ref{fig:mech_power_pao2} from our analysis of electronic health record data.
+Our simulations show that the choice of moments is indeed critically important in practice and that numerical instability can arise when too many moments are used.
+The tension between including enough moments to reduce bias and the instability of weights as more moments are included can make these methods challenging to use in practice.
+The general setup of \citet{ai2021unified} relies on sieve/series estimators; little finite-sample guidance is provided.
+Kernel Optimal Orthogonality Weighting (KOW) \citep{kallus2019kernel} and a generalization of KOW proposed in \citet{martinet2020balancing} are kernel-based nonparametric extensions of direct weights estimation ideas.
+They focus on estimating weights to decorrelate over function spaces of treatment and covariates such that there is no need to choose models or which moments to decorrelate.
 Yet, careful tuning is still required when flexible kernels are used, and, on the other hand, when inflexible kernels are used, there is no guarantee that the resulting weights fully mitigate confounding.
 Thus, the user is often left with a difficult choice of which kernel to use and unclear guidance on how to choose the kernel's tuning parameters.
+Further, no theoretical justification of the approach of \citet{kallus2019kernel} is provided.
+The theoretical results of \citet{martinet2020balancing} are limited to the convergence of the weighted distribution functions and do not explore properties involving estimation of the ADRF.
+More extensive discussion of the existing literature can be found in the Section \ref{supsec:connection_other_methods} of the Supplementary Material.